GabrielSlima/blog/articles/software-development-life-cycle.md

     <p>
         The software development process is broken into a few phases, in a macro visualization they would be:
-        Analysis, desing, implementation, testing and deploy.
+        Analysis, design, implementation, testing and deploy.
         If you are not familiar with this cycle, here goes an example.
         Imagine you are creating a portfolio website for a body piercing/tattoo shop.
 Before actually coding anything you need to know what the website must or not have as a content, the sections and so on.
         <br>
-        Following the watterfall model, after gathering the requirements, you're supposed to fall into the desing phase.
+        Following the watterfall model, after gathering the requirements, you're supposed to fall into the design phase.
 You make diagrams that represents the solutions so that the software (the website), satisfies the requirements.
 For instance, maybe one requirement is a section so that their clients can send emails.
 Maybe a prototype